History of Auburn University in Timeline

 1985: Bo Jackson Wins Heisman Trophy

-1986: Tiger Given to Auburn University
+1986: Tiger given to Auburn University

 In 1986, Tiger (War Eagle VI) was given to Auburn University.

-1988: First National Championship Game Appearance
+1988: National Championship Game

-1990: Third Consecutive National Championship Game
+1990: National Championship Game

-Since the division of the conference in 1992, Auburn's football team has won eight western division championships and six trips to the SEC Championship game.
+Since the division of the conference in 1992, Auburn's football team has won eight western division championships and made six trips to the SEC Championship game.

 In 1993, Auburn went 11–0 under Terry Bowden, but was on probation and not allowed to play in the SEC Championship game.